PennLINC/grmpy_opendata/docs/data-narrative.md

 ### Perfusion data cubids
 The perfusion data from the aslprep project (`/cbica/projects/aslprep/2022_adebimpe/IRRdata/curation/BIDS/`) was copied over to grmpy and then copied into the `bids_datalad` dataset with [`copy_perfusion_data.py`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/04_cubids_curation/copy_perfusion_data.py) (`6db50b5`).

 `cubids validate 8` was run to check for validation errors in the new perfusion data.
+There were errors for `TotalAcquiredPairs` and `IntendedFor`.